bradwbradw/xyz/README.md

-Run `grunt` for building and `grunt serve` for preview.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `gulp test` will run the unit tests with karma.